dhiraj-instalily/hr_intelligence/README.md

 - [ ] Develop the query interface for natural language queries
 - [ ] Add more test cases and improve error handling
 - [ ] Enhance documentation and add usage examples
+- [ ] Verify individual resume extraction with name-to-text mapping
+- [ ] Update GPT-4o implementation to use structured output instead of function calling

 ## LlamaParse Integration